Understanding your benefits: Health plan types explained

 What is a narrow network?

-Narrow Network plans have much lower premiums and provide access to quality care within a specific network of doctors and affiliated providers.
 If you’re happy with the hospitals and physicians included in the narrow network (or you already see a doctor in the network you’re considering) and want to keep your premium costs down, this might be the option for you.
 Technology makes a Narrow Network plan more open as well.
-Priority Health Narrow Network plans offer virtual care options, like virtual urgent care and lets you manage your health from the comfort of your home or office through your computer or mobile device.
+And, like all other Priority Health Individual health plans, Priority Health Narrow Network plans offer virtual care options, like virtual urgent care, allowing you to manage your health from the comfort of your home or office through your computer or mobile device.

 How it works: Agreements between a health insurance company and providers keep costs down within a narrow network.
 That means lower costs for services, but only with those specific providers.
 If a doctor, lab or hospital isn’t in the network, you’ll have to pay 100% of the cost — except in the case of a medical emergency.